Wataru-Oshima-Tokyo/EECE446_program3/README.md

 ```
 join the registory, FETCH the file

-And you would see the file in the local diretory.
+And you would see the file in the local directory.